dhborus/Midcentury/Thoughts.md

 ---

-1. Will need to rework Introduction to stress again the confusions of the self and the drive to posit a stable and predictable one.
+1. Will need to insist that acceptance of biology key to stable self in theory.

+2. Find Erikson places for Mom.

 April 6 -- Division in the middle section between teenagers as inadequately disciplined, teenagers as inadequately guided (absence of meaningful models -- Goodman) and teenagers as overly controlled (Friedenberg) Henry's fit into a larger critique.

 Chapter Five